gsrohde/BioCroCppTests/README.md

 order of the elements used in initializing objects of this class is immaterial.
-(It is also meant to suggest that any given module appears at most once in a `Module_set`; but this isn’t enforced in the case of sets of differential modules.)
+(It is also meant to suggest that any given module appears at most once in a `Module_set`; but this isn’t enforced in the case of sets of differential modules: `Module_set` is in fact implemented as a `std::vector`, which has order and doesn't enforce uniqueness.)
+Here, I am thinking of "set" as a mathematical concept.

-A drawback using these concept-oriented names is that they give the user little clue as to how objects of such classes may be used—in other words, what methods are available when working with such
+I am not thinking of the associative container `set` available from the standard C++ library.
+(The two are, of course, related, and probably more so than `std::vector` is related to the vectors used in mathematics.)

-objects: Most users know roughly what methods are available when confronted with an object of type `vector<string>`, for example.
-But present them with an object with a type called `Module_names` (which, as it happens, is aliased to `vector<string>`) and they won't have a clue of how to work with such an object unless you spell it out.
+One drawback of using these concept-oriented names is that they give the user little clue as to how objects of such classes may be used—in other words, what member functions are available when working with such objects: Most users know roughly what member functions are available when confronted with an object of type `vector<string>`, for example.
+But present them with an object with a type called `Module_names` (which, as it happens, is aliased to `vector<string>`) and they won't have a clue as to how to work with such an object unless you spell it out.

 The solution is to document each of these aliases as if they were classes defined directly.
 I have sketched out a few